yo-goto/ggl.fish/README.md

 - `-t` or `--test`      : Test URL Generation
 - `-o` or `--output`    : Print generated URL

 Browser Options (uppercase letter)
-If not specified, ggl opens URL with default browser
+If not specified, ggl opens URL with default browser.
 - `-C` or `--Chrome`    : Google Chrome
 - `-S` or `--Safari`    : Safari
 - `-F` or `--Firefox`   : Firefox